 Failure.
 A student whose work is wholly unsatisfactory shall be marked "failure" (F).
-To receive credit for a course in which he/she has made an F, a student will be required to take the work again, provided, however, that a senior who does not successfully pass one subject during the semester of his/her intended graduation shall have the privilege of standing examination at the opening of or during the next semester.
+To receive credit for a course in which he/she has made an F, a student will be required to sign for the same course again and earn a passing grade.
+However, if a senior does not successfully pass one subject during the semester of his/her intended graduation, that student shall have the privilege of standing examination at the opening of or during the next semester.
 If he/she is successful, he/she will receive his/her degree at the next commencement.